 5. Join a community heating club

-This is where you team up with your local community to order your oil to get better rates.
+This is where you team up with your local community to order heating oil to get cheaper rates.

 To find one near you, search online for local home heating clubs or ask your neighbours.

-Placing a much bigger order between you means you’ll get a better rate per litre of oil.
+Placing a much bigger order between you means you’ll get a better rate per litre of oil and save money on delivery charges.

 If you haven’t switched your electricity provider in over a year, you’re probably on a standard tariff and paying more than you need to.